 If your moment of clarity was painful, a horrifying numbness sets in.
 As if to protect yourself, you pull back all your feelings, living sort of outside of your body, staring at the wreckage that is your new reality.

 When there’s a mess, you have two choices.
-You can clean it up or you can sit in it.
+You can sit in it or you can clean it up.
 [Tweet that!]

 You see, moments of clarity don’t always lead to positive, mountain-moving change.
 Some people sit down right in the middle of the wreckage and stop.
 The horror of the explosion or the shock of awareness or the fear of impending change cripples them.
 They allow it to seize them and freeze them to the spot, hoping against hope that if they don’t move, nothing else will go wrong.